 “The overall experience is one I will never forget and has been overwhelmingly influential in shaping my physical therapy career trajectory.” - Ryan RiccitelliRyan's COD Story

 The first step to getting started in the Physical Therapist program is to read the Physical Therapist Assistant Selective Enrollment Admissions packet.
 The packet contains an admission checklist that you will need to follow in order to be eligible for admission.

-View the Commission on Accreditation in Physical Therapy Education (CAPTE) on 2021-2022 Physical Therapist Assistant Student Financial Fact Sheet.
+View the Commission on Accreditation in Physical Therapy Education (CAPTE) 2022-2023 Physical Therapist Assistant Student Financial Fact Sheet.

 Academic and Career Pathways give you a roadmap to achieving your career goals.
 Follow a pathway based on your degree that outlines which classes you need to take and when so you graduate on time or move on to the next phase in your career.

 - Demonstrate accurate data collection on patients through interviews, observation, and assessments.